anypay/anypay-woocommerce/trunk/readme.txt

 What is the cost?

 A: The app is free to download.
 Payments are direct from customer's wallet to merchant's wallet.
 All payments are "multi-output" meaning they are split.
 99.9% of a payment goes to the merchant.

 == Changelog ==

+= 0.7.0 =

+  - Fix and migrate plugin to use Anypay API keys instead of emails

+= 0.6.2 =

+  - Escape some user variables before echo out

 = 0.6.1 =

   - Updated API endpoint